cavo789/blog/blog/XXX/docker-compose-viz/index.md

 draft: true
 enableComments: true
 ---
-# How to generate a graph from docker-compose.yml

 ![How to generate a graph from docker-compose.yml](./images/header.jpg)

 Imagine you to have a very big `docker-compose.yml` file with a lot of services and dependencies.